 - Expertise – Our consultants are familiar with the various types of businesses in Vietnam and the rules and regulations that affect your business.
 We help you identify and minimize risks.

 - Strategy – We help you identify the most cost-effective method to set up and manage your business.

-- Knowledge – Our expert team is familiar with minimum capital requirements, labor contract requirements, immigration laws, and other legal and financial issues that may impact your business.
+- Knowledge – Our expert team is familiar with minimum capital requirements, Vietnam labor law and contract requirements, immigration laws, and other legal and financial issues that may impact your business.
 We provide you with key information so that you can make informed decisions about the future of your business.

 Once your company has been set up, we provide additional business services in Vietnam, including HR and recruitment services, PEO and payroll services, legal advice, compliance recommendations, so that your company can seamlessly transition into a new market.